-Born in Chicago, Illinois, in 1937, Larsen grew up in the resort community of South Haven, Michigan, on the south end of Lake Michigan.
+Born in Chicago, Illinois, Larsen grew up in the resort community of South Haven, Michigan, on the south end of Lake Michigan.
 As a child she learned about the “construction” of the land from an uncle who was a glacial geologist.
 She also drew at an early age, mentored in part by her grandmother who praised and posted her drawings.

 Graduating magna cum laude with her BA from Michigan State University, East Lansing, Larsen went on to study art at the Kalamazoo Institute of Arts and at Hope College, Holland, Michigan.
 At the height of a successful art career in Michigan, in 1980, Larsen followed the sun to New Mexico with her then-husband abstractionist Hal Larsen.
 Their son Ted Larsen is also a painter and sculptor.